AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

 ## Query restoration information

-You can call the \_recovery API to query the information of an index restoration task, such as status and progress.
+You can call the \_recovery API to query the information of an index restoration task, such as the status and progress of the task.

 -   Query the restoration information of a specified index